Menu

 Equity release products allow homeowners to access the equity in their homes without selling up and moving.
 It can be an excellent way for older people to unlock some of the value tied up in their property, allowing them to fund retirement or other lifestyle goals.
 But how much can you borrow with an equity release product?

 The amount you can borrow depends on several factors, including your age and the value of your property.
-Generally speaking, most lenders will offer between 10-50% of your home’s value as a loan.
+Generally speaking, most lenders will offer 10-50% of your home’s value as a loan.
 However, this could be higher if you have an especially valuable property.

 It is important to note that while some providers may advertise a lack of upper limit when it comes to borrowing amounts through equity release products, this does not necessarily mean that there are no restrictions at all.